-16 Interest in procedures for solving simple problems was not totally absent.
-Six late thirteenth- to fourteenth-century copies survive of a small treatise De regulis generalibus Algorismi ad solvendum omnes questiones propositas [ed.
+1 Interest in procedures for solving simple problems was not totally absent.
+Six late thirteenth-to fourteenth-century copies survive of a small treatise De regulis generalibus Algorismi ad solvendum omnes questiones propositas [ed.
 Hughes 1980].
 It starts by giving the rules for finding the smallest common multiple of numbers (used for adding fractions) and then shows how to find a number from the sum of specified fractions of it or vice versa; the total of the sum of the parts from the residue; the fourth proportional; and the initial possession of somebody offering God 4 pence for doubling his possession, doing so four times, after which he is broke (with variants; misunderstood by the modern editor).
-The latter problem is widespread in Arabic practical arithmetic and is first known from the abstract are provided with examples known from the latin "sub-universitarian" tradition and from abbacus as well as Arabic mathematics.
+The latter problem is widespread in Arabic practical arithmetic and is first known from the seventh-century Armenian priest Ananias of Shirak, the others though formulated in the abstract are provided with examples known from the Latin "subuniversitarian" tradition and from abbacus as well as Arabic mathematics.
 There are no proofs, only explanation of the rules.

-17 Probably first written in 1467, but known from a revised redaction from 1476 due to Mathieu Préhoude.
+$^2\,$ Probably first written in 1467, but known from a revised redaction from 1476 due to Mathieu Préhoude.

-18 The problem type, its variations and its occurrences are dealt with in [Høyrup 2008].
+&lt;sup>3 The problem type, its variations and its occurrences are dealt with in [HØYRUP 2008].